-- If your load factor ratio is above 75% your electrical usage is reasonably efficient.
+- If your load factor ratio is above 75% your electrical usage is reasonably efficient with a High Load.

-- If the load factor is below 50%, you have periods of very high usage (demand) and a low utilization rate.
+- If the load factor is below 50%, you have periods of very high usage (demand) and a low utilization rate with a Medium Load.

-- If your load factor is below 40% you are considered to have high demand.
+- If your load factor is below 40% you are considered to have high demand with a Low Load factor.
 If you fit into this category, demand charges will have a significant impact on your monthly bill.
 You should take action to lower your demand charges.

 TIP: Switching your retail energy supplier won’t change your load factor or your demand charges But you may be able to get a more competitive per kWh rate on your electricity.
 Shop online with ElectricityPlans.com to get the best business electricity rate.